RobotCasserole1736/chefBot/readme.md

 Chef reduces hard disk clutter: With a bit of care, you can encode your grandma's prize-winning recipe for chocolate chip cookies and that Machine Learning LQR State-Space Extended-PIDF Ramalamadingdong Decaf Turbo-Encabulator implementation in the same file!

-Chef is relevant: Many great teams have words like "cheesy", "barbecue", and "corn" in their name.
-All great teams have eaten food at some point.
+Chef is relevant: Many great FRC teams have words like "cheesy", "barbecue", and "corn" in their name.
+Furthermore, all great FRC teams have eaten food at some point.
 You can now use your software to funnel your team toward greatness, which flows from food.

 # But, really, why?

 Because Chris got bored.

+# Should I actually use this for anything?

+Probably not.